 CNTSP Programs - Awards

 The Graduating Non-Traditional Student Achievement Award recognizes graduating non-traditional students who have shown a passion for learning, a commitment for their academic program, and contributed significantly to the university community while managing the multiple life roles of a non-traditional student.
 Students are nominated by friends, faculty, or staff in late spring semester.
-Winners are chosen by Student Affairs staff and awarded in late April or May.
+Winners are chosen by Student Life staff and awarded in late April or May.

 Graduating Non-Traditional Student Achievement Award

 2012 : Kelly Gagne, Lucas Rumler, and Lori Watson

 2011: Jason Canniff

 2010: Kathleen O’Connell, Lee Malvin, Christine Paluga and Erinn Rossignoll